-Please note that all information related to the security processes involved in protecting the Trust's data systems is considered exempt from disclosure under section 24(1) (Safeguarding National Security) of the Freedom of Information Act.
+Please note that all information related to the security processes or data breeches is considered exempt from disclosure under section 24(1) (Safeguarding National Security) of the Freedom of Information Act.
 If disclosed, such information could be used to identify ways in which our computer systems could be breached.
 Patient data as well as other confidential information could therefore be accessed or compromised.
 The Trust has a duty to protect such information under the Data Protection Act.